Meghan Markle Is ‘Running The Show’ Following The Firing Of Staff, One Expert Claims

 In a previous discussion with Fox News, Sean also suggested that the general feeling about Harry and Meghan was that they wouldn’t be seen in the U.K. for a long time.
 Now that they have no official royal duties to perform, Sean seemed to suggest that they were no longer obligated to visit the country.

-When they first announced their decision to step back from the royal family, Harry and Meghan said that they intended to split their time between North America and the U.K. The announcement, which was made on January 8, also announced the couple’s intentions to become financially independent.
-Sean claimed that, while the queen had spoken warmly about Meghan in her statement accepting their departure, she was actually “baffled” by the duchess’s decision to opt out of the family.
+When they first announced their decision to step back from the royal family, Harry and Meghan said that they intended to split their time between North America and the U.K. The announcement, which was made on January 8, also revealed the couple’s intentions to become financially independent.
+Sean claimed that, while the queen had spoken warmly about Meghan in her statement accepting their departure, she was actually “baffled” by the duchess’ decision to opt out of the family.
 Markle’s decision came in part after she was treated harshly by the British press, Insider reports.